awesome-reveal/react-awesome-reveal/README.md

 [![Size](https://badgen.net/bundlephobia/minzip/react-awesome-reveal)](https://bundlephobia.com/result?p=react-awesome-reveal@latest)
 [![License](https://badgen.net/npm/license/react-awesome-reveal)](https://www.npmjs.com/package/react-awesome-reveal/v/latest)

 [React Awesome Reveal](https://github.com/dennismorello/react-awesome-reveal) is a library for React apps written in TypeScript that adds reveal animations using the Intersection Observer API to detect when the elements appear in the viewport.
-Animations are provided by [Animate.css](https://github.com/daneden/animate.css) to benefit from hardware acceleration.
+Animations are internally provided by [Animate.css](https://github.com/daneden/animate.css) to benefit from hardware acceleration.

 ## Table Of Contents